1832 United States presidential election: Results

 20.6% of the voting age population and 56.7% of eligible voters participated in the election.
 Jackson won the election in an electoral college landslide.
 Jackson received 219 electoral votes, defeating Clay (49), Floyd (11), and Wirt (7) by a large margin.

 Jackson's popularity with the American public and the vitality of the political movement with which he was associated is confirmed by the fact that no president was again able to secure a majority of the popular vote in two consecutive elections until Ulysses S. Grant in 1872.
 Only two other presidents from the Democratic party were ever able to replicate this feat: Franklin D. Roosevelt (for the first time in 1936) and Barack Obama (in 2012).
 Furthermore, no president succeeded in securing re-election again until Abraham Lincoln in 1864, and no Democrat would secure a second consecutive term until Woodrow Wilson in 1916.
+(Note: This excludes Grover Cleveland, who was elected to a non-consecutive second term in 1892 after having previously been elected in 1884 and defeated for re-election in 1888.)

 As of 2024, Jackson was the second of eight presidential nominees to win a significant number of electoral votes in at least three elections, the others being Thomas Jefferson, Henry Clay, Grover Cleveland, William Jennings Bryan, Franklin D. Roosevelt, Richard Nixon, and Donald Trump.
 Of these, Jackson, Cleveland, and Roosevelt, also won the popular vote in at least three elections.

-Jackson was the second of only five presidents to win re-election with a smaller percentage of the popular vote than in prior elections, the other four are James Madison in 1812, Grover Cleveland in 1892, Franklin Roosevelt in 1940 and 1944 and Barack Obama in 2012.
+Jackson was the second of only five presidents to win re-election with a smaller percentage of the popular vote than in prior elections, the other four are James Madison in 1812, Grover Cleveland in 1892, Franklin D. Roosevelt in 1940 and 1944 and Barack Obama in 2012.

 Following the election and Clay's defeat, an Anti-Jackson coalition would be formed out of National Republicans, Anti-Masons, disaffected Jacksonians, and small remnants of the Federalist Party whose last political activity was with them a decade before.
 In the short term, it formed the Whig Party in a coalition against President Jackson and his reforms.

 ^{(a)} The popular vote figures exclude South Carolina where the Electors were chosen by the state legislature rather than by popular vote.

 ^{(b)} 66,706 Pennsylvanians voted for the Union slate, which represented both Clay and Wirt.
 These voters have been assigned to Wirt and not Clay.

 ^{(c)} All of John Floyd's electoral votes came from South Carolina where the Electors were chosen by the state legislatures rather than by popular vote.

 ^{(d)} Two electors from Maryland for Clay failed to cast votes.